Uncategorized

 The region embraces a business culture of maximizing efficiency and profit — a mindset that will serve technology entrepreneurs courting tight-fisted investors who are increasingly worried about profitability over valuation.
 According to McKinsey & Company, Asian organizations have “pioneered many of the approaches that define world-class business practices today, from lean manufacturing to global business services.”

-Even as VC firms such as 500 Global and Vertex are closing new, multi-million dollar funds for Southeast Asian startups, founders should be prepared to show clear path to profitability and exit.
+Even as VC firms such as 500 Global and Vertex are closing new, multi-million dollar funds for Southeast Asian startups, founders should be prepared to show a clear path to profitability and exit.
 During an investor conference in September, a general partner at Singapore-based Qualgro told the audience that the firm “passed one investment where founders were very good, the market was great … but we couldn’t see where the exit would be.”

 Startups should keep sustainability at heart